triptease/schema/README.md

 #### @type

-Make sure you set this to [Hotel](https://schema.org/Hotel) rather than the more generic [Organization](https://schema.org/Organization)
+Make sure you set this to [Hotel](https://schema.org/Hotel), [LodgingBusiness](https://schema.org/LodgingBusiness) or [BedAndBreakfast](https://schema.org/BedAndBreakfast) rather than the more generic [WebSite](https://schema.org/WebSite), [LocalBusiness](https://schema.org/LocalBusiness) or [Organization](https://schema.org/Organization).
-(Use Organization in a separate metadata block to describe your parent organisation or group)
+(Use Organization in a separate metadata block to describe your parent organisation or group if needed)

 *Used by: Google, Triptease*